TabunKaze03/MahjongKaze/README.md

 ```
 (In this HandDeck, You have two "Bamboo9")

-And the previous player discarded a Bamboo9, you can choose to "Pon" when the system asks you:
+If the previous player discarded a Bamboo9, you can choose "Pon" when the system asks you:
 ```sh
 P1,which do you want to Pon bamboo9 ? (or 'skip')
 ```